top of page

 FAQs

-How can unleashed dogs impact a visitor’s experience on the natural lands?
+How can unleashed dogs impact a visitor’s experience?

-Some people are not comfortable around dogs, no matter how well trained and well behaved the dog may be.
-Excited and happy dog behaviors such as approaching someone quickly, jumping up on someone, and sniffing someone can sometimes make people uncomfortable.
+Some people are not comfortable around dogs, no matter how well trained and behaved the dog may be.
+Excited and happy dog behaviors such as quickly approaching, jumping up, or sniffing someone can make some people uncomfortable.
 Also, continuous dog barking and owners yelling to/at dogs detracts from the enjoyment of visitors.

 Why don’t those people who are uncomfortable around dogs just walk somewhere else?